Vientiane Rescue is the first and only Rescue service of Vientiane, Laos

 At the very beginning, we always arrived on accident places too late, under staffed, under trained and under equipped.
 Our service, sadly, was everything but an ambulance service.
 We knew it, we realised this every single day spent on the roads.
 But we had to cope with our own means.
 At that time, so many lives were lost.
 So many times our ambulance was crowded with three or four seriously injured victims because we had only one vehicle.
 So many times we couldn’t restrain our tears witnessing victims dying in our arms because of the lack of specialized equipment.
 So many times the ambulance was running with one single volunteer because the sadness and hardness of our service was too high for us to be able to recruit more people.
 Would like to join such a service, under such conditions?

 Nobody would…and just a few did.
 After a whole year, we managed to have a group of 25 volunteers.
 That was not much, but these people were and still are, unique, devoted to the service, fully committed and having so much passion deep in their heart.
 We didn’t created a rescue team: we built a family.
-The volunteers came on duty with their wives and kids, offering their own pocket money to fill the tank of the ambulance when needed, giving so much of their time and energy to maintain our vehicle on the road.
+The volunteers came on duty with their wives and kids, offering their own pocket money to fill the tank of the ambulance when needed, giving so much of their time and energy to maintain our unique vehicle on the road.
 Recruiting more volunteers helped us to grow, little by little.
 We started to get equipment, training, and sponsorship for the petrol.
 Sebastien, a French firefighter and paramedic, had learned enough vocabulary to start teaching the team some basic first aid.

 If we didn’t have much hope or expectation at the very beginning, the bubble of generosity that was created in Vientiane around this ambulance started to make us believe that everything was possible.